-GCSEs at grade 2 or an entry qualification.
-The College offers several Mathematics and English courses at various levels for potential students.
+Three GCSEs at grade 2.
+You will be required to study Functional Skills mathematics and English alongside.
 It is recommended that animal handlers are up to date with their tetanus vaccination.

 On this course, you will study: